-HOW TO :: Quince Recipes
+HOW TO :Cook and Preserve Quince

 Several years ago, I received an email from a friend, who had a friend who was giving away 40 pounds of quince.
 I didn’t even know what quince was back then, but I figured I could preserve it easily enough.
 I sent an email to this woman I’d never met.
 Within hours, I found myself driving to Ballard.
 I rang her bell, she invited me in, we had some tea and I walked away with over ten pounds of quince.
 Better still, I made a new friend.
 Every year since, Elaine has emailed me to let me know when her father’s quince tree ripens.
 I drive to her place, chat about food (last year’s topic du jour—kimchi), and walk away heady with a huge bag of fragrant yellow fruit.
-Quince is beautiful when poached, roasted or baked but it absolutely shines as a thin syrup or thick paste, and the pulp that cooks into membrillo is a natural byproduct of making the syrup.
-While the recipes take some time, starting with a large quantity (in this case five pounds) will keep your pantry stocked in quince.

-Quince Syrup Makes about 2 pints | start to finish: 3 hours
+Makes about 2 pints | start to finish: 3 hours

 The flavor of this syrup offers a hint of the floral fragrance that makes quince so appealing.
 This syrup can be made as thin or as thick as you like.
 Thinner syrup will take less time, and is best for adding to cocktails or soaking a sponge cake or other dessert.
 You can also choose not to reduce the liquid at all, and drink it as a refreshing beverage on its own.

-10 cups water Juice from one lemon 5 pounds quince, thoroughly scrubbed clean of hair, stems and blossom ends removed
+5 pounds quince, thoroughly scrubbed clean of hair, stems and blossom ends removed

 Fill a large pot with both water and lemon juice.
 Quarter quinces and immediately place into water.
 When all the quince is cut and added, the water should just cover the fruit.
 If needed, add more water to cover.
 Place the pot over high heat and bring to a boil.
 Reduce the heat to low and simmer until the fruit is cooked all the way through and can be easily pierced with a knife, but is not yet falling apart, 1 1/2 to 2 hours.